-The first thing to note is that the words translated in English as “desolating sacrilege” or (often) “abomination of desolation” are in Greek “the abomination of the desolation.”
+The first thing to note is that the words translated in English as “abomination of desolation” or “desolating sacrilege” (NRSV) are in Greek “the abomination of the desolation.”
 Two nouns.
 The “abomination” or “sacrilege” is a statue or other representation of an alien deity or king.
-The “desolation” is the now-polluted Temple.
-It is desolate.
+The “desolation” is the now-polluted, desolate Temple.
 Mark creates a metonym: a noun, “desolation,” to stand in for the “polluted Temple.”
-If we take this verse at face value, then, Jesus is warning his disciples that at some time in the future, the Temple will be polluted, and the local Judeans “must” flee to the mountains.
+If we take 13:14 at face value, then, Jesus is warning his disciples that at some time in the future, the Temple will be polluted, and the local Judeans will flee to the mountains.

-But in the rest of the Gospel of Mark, Jesus is not concerned to preserve the purity of the Temple: He stages the Temple Incident, interfering with the routine activities of the outer court of the Temple!
+But in the rest of the Gospel of Mark, Jesus is not concerned about the pollution ore purity of the Temple!
+He stages the Temple Incident, interfering with the routine activities of the outer court of the Temple.
 He condemns the Temple, “Is it not written, ‘My house shall be called a house of prayer for all the nations’?
 But you have made it a den of robbers.”
-(Mk 11:17).
-And the main group that opposes Jesus is the chief priests of the Temple!
-Furthermore, Mark implicitly disdains the earthly Temple, when he portrays Jesus as the high priest in the heavenly Temple.
+(Mk 11:17 NRSV).
+Mark implicitly disdains the earthly Temple when he portrays Jesus as the high priest in the heavenly Temple.

-Also, if Mark wrote in Rome after 70, it would be imprudent to remind the audience of the recent Jewish War in which Titus, the brother of the current emperor, Domitian, had subdued Jerusalem, and in the process destroyed the Temple.
-Mark would not make the audience link Titus to “desolating sacrilege”!
+Another reason to think that Mark did not write 13:14 is that–assuming Mark wrote in Rome after 70–it would be imprudent to remind the audience of the recent Jewish War in which Titus, the brother of the current emperor, Domitian, had subdued Jerusalem and destroyed the Temple.
+Mark would not make the audience link Titus to an “abomination”!

-Some editions of the Gospel of Mark add that the desolating sacrilege “was spoken of by Daniel the prophet.”
+Some editions of the Gospel of Mark add that the desolating sacrilege/abomination of desolation “was spoken of by Daniel the prophet.”
 I think this editorial comment is inseparable from the editorial comment “let the reader understand.”
 The editor who wrote 13:14 is telling the reader to go and look for a precedent in the Book of Daniel.

 I say that an editor wrote those two lines, not Mark, because they are poor playcraft.
 A playwright does not write a character who tells the audience “if you don’t believe me, you can look it up in a book.”
 That distracts the audience from their attention to the stage.
-Instead, a playwright aims to have the audience fully attending to only the world onstage.
+Instead, a playwright tries to keep the audience focused on the world onstage.

 There is another way in which Mk 13:14 demonstrates poor playcraft.
 Within the world of the play, there is no dramatic payoff to the prediction in Mk 13:14.
 That verse does not foreshadow any stage action.
 There is no conquest of the Temple, no pollution with a statue, no fleeing to the mountains.